 Practices entering into this contract must participate fully in the verification process determined by NHS Highland and LMC.
 Practices should ensure that they keep proper records to ensure a full and proper audit trail, and be able to evidence service delivery if requested by NHS Highland.

 2. Signature Sheet

-This document constitutes the agreement between the practice and the PCO in regards to this directed enhanced service.
+This document constitutes the agreement between the practice and the PCO in regards to this local enhanced service.

 PRACTICE

+Signature on behalf of the Practice:

 Signature Name Date

-Signature on behalf of the PC O:

-Signature Name Date

-PAYMENT WILL ONLY BE MADE UPON RECEIPT OF THIS SIGNED CONTRACT